bcgov/sp2s3/README.md

 # sp2s3
 Utility to move all files from a Sharepoint document library to s3, once or cron.
-Because Sharepoint supports extracting attachements of an incoming email to document library, by derivation the utility can automate extracting email attachments to s3 via Sharepoint.
+Because Sharepoint supports extracting attachements of an incoming email to document library, the utility can therefore automate extracting email attachments to s3 via Sharepoint too.

 Works for SharePoint 2010 and newer.